Murilo-V/bowling-game/README.md

-# Bowling Game with JS
+# Bowling Game with TS